bafsar/MVCCorePluginManager/README.md

 Remember to give write permission for Plugins folder!

-Also, you can look to example on https://test3.bilalafsar.com
+Also, you can look at the example on https://test3.bilalafsar.com